-Reilly (1992) describes several Characteristic Patterns of Interaction, one or more of which are likely to be present in a family that includes parents or children abusing alcohol or illicit drugs:
+Reilly (1992) describes several characteristic patterns of interaction, one or more of which are likely to be present in a family that includes parents or children abusing alcohol or illicit drugs:

-- 1. Negativism.
+1. Negativism.
 Any communication that occurs among family members is negative, taking the form of complaints, criticism, and other expressions of displeasure.
 The overall mood of the household is decidedly downbeat, and positive behavior is ignored.
 In such families, the only way to get attention or enliven the situation is to create a crisis.
-This negativity may serve to reinforce the substance abuse. - 2.
-Parental inconsistency.
+This negativity may serve to reinforce the substance abuse.

+- 2. Parental inconsistency.
 Rule setting is erratic, enforcement is inconsistent, and family structure is inadequate.
 Children are confused because they cannot figure out the boundaries of right and wrong.
 As a result, they may behave badly in the hope of getting their parents to set clearly defined boundaries.
 Without known limits, children cannot predict parental responses and adjust their behavior accordingly.
 These inconsistencies tend to be present regardless of whether the person abusing substances is a parent or child and they create a sense of confusion-a key factor-in the children. - 3.
 Parental denial.
 Despite obvious warning signs, the parental stance is: (1) "What drug/alcohol problem?
-We do not see any drug problem!" or (2) after authorities intervene: "You are wrong!
+We don't see any drug problem!" or (2) after authorities intervene: "You are wrong!
 My child does not have a drug problem!" - 4.
 Miscarried expression of anger.
 Children or parents who resent their emotionally deprived home and are afraid to express their outrage use drug abuse as one way to manage their repressed anger. - 5.
 Self-medication.
 Either a parent or child will use drugs or alcohol to cope with intolerable thoughts or feelings, such as severe anxiety or depression. - 6.
 Unrealistic parental expectations.
 If parental expectations are unrealistic, children can excuse themselves from all future expectations by saying, in essence, "You can't expect anything of me-I'm just a pothead/speed freak/junkie."
 Alternatively, they may work obsessively to overachieve, all the while feeling that no matter what they do it is never good enough, or they may joke and clown to deflect the pain or may withdraw to side-step the pain.
 If expectations are too low, and children are told throughout youth that they will certainly fail, they tend to conform their behavior to their parents' predictions, unless meaningful adults intervene with healthy, positive, and supportive messages.

 In all these cases, what is needed is a restructuring of the entire family system, including the relationship between the parents and the relationships between the parents and the children.
+The next section discusses treatment issues in different family structures that include a person who is abusing substances.